valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

 ## Thanks

-I would also like to thank the Dortania team for their fabulous guide, I learnt so much while installing Big Sur with OpenCore and I'm still impressed at how well everything was explained and how detailed the explanations were.
+I would also like to thank the Dortania team for their fabulous guide.
+I learnt so much while installing Big Sur with OpenCore and I'm still impressed at how well everything was explained and how detailed the explanations were.